 Shell and tube heat exchanger works by transferring heat between two fluids, such as liquids or gasses.
 The fluids are separated by a solid barrier and flow through separate channels.
 One fluid travels through tubes while the other flows around the tubes in the shell.

-While the fluids flow through their channels, the heat is transferred from the hotter fluid to the cooler fluid through the barrier because of temperature differences and the barrier’s conductive properties of the solid barrier.
+As the fluids flow through their channels, the hotter fluid transfers heat to the cooler fluid through the barrier due to temperature differences and the barrier’s conductive properties.

 The shell and tube design provides a large surface area for heat transfer, making it an efficient method to carry the heat between fluids.
-Furthermore, the tubes can be removed for cleaning or replacement without affecting the shell, which makes it easy to maintain and clean.
+Furthermore, you can remove the tubes for cleaning or replacement without affecting the shell, which makes it easy to maintain and clean.

 What Are The Advantages of A Shell and Tube Heat Exchanger?